Euchie23/SquidStack/Exploration/README.md

 ## 📊 Analytical Approaches

 The dashboard is structured across 8 interactive tabs — each representing a stage in the data dive:
+> 📌 To download datasets: Right-click the link → "Save link as..." → If your browser tries to save it as a `.txt` file, simply rename the extension to `.csv` before saving.

 | Stage | Tab Title                | Description                                     |Dataset
 |-------|--------------------------|-------------------------------------------------|----------------------------|